 - Q1: Where does my firm get fingerprint cards and/or barcodes?

-- A1: Fingerprint cards are available for purchase through FINRA MediaSource; see the Order Printed Publications page for more information.
-If you need a supply of barcode stickers, contact the FINRA Gateway Call Center at (301) 590-6500 to order a supply.
-There is no charge for the barcode stickers.
+- A1: If you need a supply of fingerprint cards or barcode stickers, contact the FINRA Gateway Call Center at (301) 590-6500.

 - Q2: Where on the fingerprint card does the barcode sticker get placed if a card needs one?

 - A2: If you need to place a barcode sticker on a fingerprint card, the sticker should only be placed in the area marked "Your No: OCA" on the card.
 Barcodes are used by FINRA and the FBI for tracking purposes.